kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 the idea of saving this as a config is confusing, since people don't actually have the file and so the situation doesn't really fit well the `apply` workflow.
-We suggest adding a warning when this flag is used, as well as updating its documentation to suggest not using it.
+We suggest adding a warning when this flag is used, as well as updating its documentation to suggest not using it, and possibly deprecate it in the future.

 Because `kubectl diff` is supposed to map the behavior of `kubectl apply` as closely as possible, the change will also be done for that